 This tutorial covers concepts or technologies that are no longer current.
 It's still here for you to read and enjoy, but may not be as useful as our newest tutorials.

 Anyone running a battery-powered project knows how frustrating it can be when a battery dies or runs too low to prevent brown-out conditions.
-The Uh-Oh Battery Level Indicator Kit can help prevent these frustrations.
+The TL431 in the Uh-Oh Battery Level Indicator Kit can help prevent these frustrations.

 This guide will show you how to use your indicator after you have soldered it all together.